 3 – Bridges

-There are between to be 31 and 50 Bridges and Arches to be found in Central Park, Depending on your definition of a bridge.
+There are between 31 and 50 Bridges and Arches to be found in Central Park, depending on your definition of a bridge.
 Many of these are famous landmarks in their own right.

 Many an hour can be spent hunting out and photographing the many Bridges of the park.